sobaba-12/sim_and_scat/_build/important_considerations/pbc.md

 ## Periodic boundary conditions

-Even with cut-offs, it is still not possible to simulate a *realistic* system.
-This would require many more atoms than are possible on current computers.
+Even with cut-offs, it is still not possible to simulate a *realistic* system, as this would require many more atoms than are possible on current computers.
 An example of a very large molecular dynamics simulation is ~3 million atoms [[1](#references)].
-However, this is still only 1.8×10<sup>-16</sup> moles, which is **nowhere near** a realistic amount of substance.
+However, this is still only 1.8×10<sup>-16</sup> moles, which is **not close** to a realistic amount of substance.

 The use of **periodic boundary conditions** (PBCs) creates an infinite pseudo-crystal of the simulation cell, arranged in a lattice.
 This allows for more realistic simulations as the system is able to interact through the cell walls with the adjacent cell.